Skip to content

 Ipsilateral Vs Contralateral Exercises

-When it comes to ipsilateral versus contralateral exercises it’s important to recognize that these loading styles will only be applicable to unilateral exercises or exercises where there’s a dominant side on which you’re focusing.
+When it comes to ipsilateral versus contralateral exercises, it’s important to recognize that these loading styles are only applicable to unilateral exercises or exercises where there’s a dominant side on which you’re focusing.

-For example, if you’re performing a bilateral exercise like a barbell back squat, then you won’t be able to use ipsilateral and contralateral loading styles because you’re set up in a means that evenly distributes your weight and balance.
+For example, suppose you’re performing a bilateral exercise like a barbell back squat.
+In that case, you won’t be able to use ipsilateral and contralateral loading styles because you’re set up in a means that evenly distributes your weight and balance.

 Ipsilateral Vs Contralateral Lower Body Exercises